 The homeless people.
 The sick people.
 The dying alone people.

-Most of them are hidden out of site in broke-down little houses or apartments where the TV is always on, like an annoying eternal flame.
+Most of them are hidden out of sight in broke-down little houses or apartments where the TV is always on, like an annoying eternal flame.
 Its noise is a never-quiet weapon against loneliness and a fear of death.

 They’ve stopped even hoping for anything good.
 Their homes reek of sickness and sweat.
 Of urine and day old, half-eaten food.
 Of looming death.